strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

 ### Knowing the dependencies of the apps and libs

-Now that the apps are identified and we know the files inside those apps, it's time to identify the dependencies of those apps.
+Now that the apps are identified and we know the files inside those apps, it's time to identify the dependencies the apps have on the different libs in the Nx workspace.
 To do that, they loop over every file in every project and parse those files using typescript.
-Then they visit every typescript node and if they encounter an import or a 'loadChildren' property they call the `addDeppIfNeeded` method since these are indicators that we might have a dependency.
+Then they visit every typescript node and if they encounter an import declaration or a `loadChildren` property they call the `addDeppIfNeeded` method since these are indicators that we might have a dependency on a lib in the monorepo.

 ```typescript